 Since we used these journals at the end of the school year as a review of our letters, my students were asked to start with Aa and work forward.
 You could easily integrate these journals into daily or weekly letter practice.

 Next, students are asked to color the supporting sound character like Amos Alligator shown above.
 Then they can scan the interactive ladybug on the page.
 This is where the magic happens!
 Once a student opens the free app and scans the lettered ladybug, in this case an “Aa,” the device shows them the animal interactively.
 And it does so much more!

-Once students are scan, they can see and hear the animal.
+Once those bugs on each page are scan, your students can see and hear the animal come to life.
+(This is called augmented reality.)
 This student is working on Ee.
 He positioned the camera so that the elephant was on the crayons.
 You can manipulative the animal to make it bigger or smaller.
 There is even handwriting assistance for letter formation to make this journal MORE interactive.

 My students love to leave the animal running as they practice letter formation and a simple letter sound activity.
 Each letter has one of four different sound activities and it alternates between these activities.
 (You can check out the app integration ideas here.)